Symbol#to_proc is slow... is it slow enough to matter?

 bars = Bar.find(:all)

-That makes it 1,000,000 rows in the table.
-By this stage your database is probably thinking you hate it.
-I’m pretty confident that presenting 1,000,000 rows to the person using your application is a bit of an edge case, but hey, here’s how long it takes
+That gives us a million rows.
+By this point your database is probably questioning your life choices.
+Presenting a million rows to a user is a bit of an edge case, but here’s how long it takes:

 Benchmark.measure { bars.map(&:name) }.real